Maureen Larrazabal

-Maureen Larrazabal (born September 23, 1979) is a Filipino actress, singer and commercial model who is one of the popular and regular mainstays of the TV sitcom Bubble Gang of GMA Network.
-Before venturing into movie and television, Larrazabal was with the Big Deal band who often performs abroad.
-She was with the band for 10 years.
+Maureen Larrazabal (born September 23, 1979) is a Filipina actress, singer, and commercial model, best known as a cast member of Bubble Gang (since 2013) and for her role as Mara in Pepito Manaloto (since 2013), both aired on GMA Network.

 Personal life

 Larrazabal is the daughter of Nestor Vera Cruz and Ana Marie Larrazabal.
-Mau, as she is fondly called, has two siblings: EJ Leonardo and Raine (Lorraine Ana).
-She got an AB Communication Arts in Interior Design from St. Paul University Quezon City.
+She has two siblings, EJ Leonardo and Raine (Lorraine Ana).
+She earned a Bachelor of Arts in Communication Arts with a specialization in Interior Design from St. Paul University Quezon City.

 During the COVID-19 pandemic, Larrazabal experienced the symptoms of COVID-19 in the last week of July 2020.
 She underwent self-quarantine for three weeks and her symptoms subsided.
 However, she tested positive on a swab test on August 25.
 On September 19, she announced that she tested negative for the virus.

+In 2025, Larrazabal revealed that she had previously went blind for two years after having slept without removing her contact lenses, which ended after she underwent a corneal transplant.

 Career

-Before venturing into movies, Larrazabal made TV commercial appearances for Condura Refrigerators, Skin Reborn and Gilbeys Gin.
+Before entering the film industry, Larrazabal appeared in television commercials for Condura Refrigerators, Skin Reborn, and Gilbeys Gin.